architecture-building-systems/ASF_Simulation/README.md

 # ASF_Simulation
-This repository details the development of an ASF Simulation Framework
+This repository details the development of an ASF Simulation Framework for the CISBAT paper

 Information on running the software can be found here https://github.com/architecture-building-systems/ASF_Simulation/wiki